 If you are unsure about the tap water quality at your destination, bring the water to a rolling boil.
 Boiling your water destroys pathogens that can cause gastrointestinal infections such as E. coli, Giardia, and Cryptosporidium.
 Let your water cool in a covered container overnight and pour it into your reusable water bottle before heading out for the day.

 Water disinfection methods such as filtration, ultraviolet (UV) light and chemical disinfection can be used if there is no heating source to boil water.
-To learn about different treatment methods, see the following resource:
+To learn about different treatment methods, see Drinking Water Safety.

 Bottled water is another option.
 However, bottles may be outdated or tampered with.
 Bottled water is also a large contributor to pollution and contributes to the water crisis.
 If you do purchase bottled water, do so from a reputable source and check that the bottle cap is properly sealed.